wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     Provided that this Act shall not affect---

-    *   (a) Any agreement between partners as to their own business:
+    *   (a) any agreement between partners as to their own business:

-    *   (b) Any agreement between an employer and those employed by him as to such employment:
+    *   (b) any agreement between an employer and those employed by him as to such employment:

-    *   (c) Any agreement in consideration of the sale of the goodwill of a business, or of instruction in any profession, trade, or handicraft.
+    *   (c) any agreement in consideration of the sale of the goodwill of a business, or of instruction in any profession, trade, or handicraft.

     Compare: 1878 No 8 s 2

-## Criminal provisions
+#### Criminal provisions

 ##### 3 Trade union not criminal